security

 **Issue 1 – We Connect First and Then Authenticate**

-Connect first, authenticate second.
+• Connect first, authenticate second.

 TCP/IP is a fundamentally open network protocol facilitating easy connectivity and reliable communications between distributed computing nodes.
-It has served us well in terms of enabling our hyper-connected world but—for various reasons—doesn’t include security as part of its core capabilities.
+It has served us well in enabling our hyper-connected world but—for various reasons—doesn’t include security as part of its core capabilities.

-TCP has a weak security foundation
+• TCP has a weak security foundation

 Transmission Control Protocol (TCP) has been around for decades and has a weak security foundation.
 When it was created, security was out of scope.
 TCP can detect and retransmit error packets but leave them to their default; communication packets are not encrypted, which poses security risks.
-In addition, TCP operates with a Connect First, Authenticate, Second operation model, which is inherently insecure.
-It leaves the two connecting parties wide open for an attack.
-When clients want to communicate and access an application, they first set up a connection.

-Then only once the connect stage has been carried out successfully can the authentication stage occur.
-And once the authentication stage has been carried out, we can only begin to pass the data.
+The authentication stage occurs only once the connect stage has been completed.
+Once the authentication stage has been completed, we can pass the data.

 zero trust network design